 Get Your Furnace Up and Running

 By testing the furnace out a few times before the cold sets in, you can make sure you won’t run into any surprises when you need your hvac system the most this winter!

 Create Climate Zones

 By creating climate zones, you can avoid having a hot upstairs and cold downstairs!
 As you probably already know, heat rises, and cold air collects on the ground level.
-Creating climate zones has been used for many years, and has proven to be quite effective in the extreme weather months.
+Creating climate zone proves to be quite effective in the extreme weather months.
 Close a few vents on the second floor to force your heating system to direct more air downstairs.
 No one wants a toasty bedroom and freezing living room!